BrowserStackCE/percy-pdf/README.md

  2. The above command starts a local web server inside the `pdfjs-3.4.120-dist` folder and then triggers the `tests/run.js`
  3. At a high level, the `tests/run.js` script:
    - Copies the projects from the user's project folder (i.e. `./projects`) to the local web server folder (i.e.`pdfjs-3.4.120-dist/web`).
 The user's projects folder is expected contain the PDF files per application release for which you would like to run the PDF file visual comparisions.
-   - Iterates through the PDF Run Inforomation Config File provided while triggering the run to identify all the PDF files in scope:
+   - Iterates through the PDF Run Information Config File provided while triggering the run to identify all the PDF files in scope:
       - For creating a PDF baseline build within Percy OR
       - For creating a new Percy build to compare new release PDF file with the existing PDF baseline.
- 4. Triggers a Percy build for every file within the PDF Run Inforomation Config File.
+ 4. Triggers a Percy build for every file within the PDF Run Information Config File.
 Each page of the PDF file will be distinct screenshots on the Percy build.

 ### Getting Started